Pategi: The people

+Climate

+The temperature varies during the dry season, partly cloudy and partly hot, rarely dropping below 58 °F or above 102 °F.

 History

 The settlement of Pategi had existed before the founding of Pategi Emirate but the growth and importance of Pategi grew as a result of the movement of the Edegi ruling house from Gbara and Bida to Pategi, forming a new emirate.

 Pategi Emirate

 The history of the town is linked with the history of Pategi Emirate.
 The emirate's formation came as a result of the British conquest of Bida.

 Bida was originally the home of the Tsoede Nupe dynasty.
 However, in 1857, Mallan Dendo who was a Fulani itinerant preacher and a follower of Uthman Dan Fodio and his followers dislodged the Nupe rulers who were already split into factions and established a Fulani emirate.
 However, there were intermittent opposition by some indigenous or Nupe groups to the rule of Dendo descendants in Bida.
 Among these rebel groups was the Yissazzhi faction, originally led by Jimada a claimant to the Bida throne prior to the Fulani dynasty of 1857 and in 1897, by Idrissu Gana.
 They had reluctantly supported the Fulani Emir of Bida in battles against other indigenous rebel groups but when the British waged was against the Fulani emirate of Bida, the group laid down their arms and refused to join Bida.
 After the British conquest, the Yissazhi under Idrissu Gana were allowed to have their own emirate at Pategi.

 During colonial rule, Pategi was a district within Ilorin province and it is the location of the first successful mission of the Sudan Interior Mission.